Bangulli/BMPipeline/README.md

 # BMPipeline

 This repository contains the semi-Automated conversion of DICOM image series to a usable dataset for Brain-Metastasis tracking and prediction.
+Processes the raw dataset to a filtered and registered set of logitudinal data, with segmentations at every timepoint

+Filtration is based on [BIDSCoin](https://github.com/Donders-Institute/bidscoin) with a custom bidsmap in a fully automated workflow, no GUI interaction.
+Check their [repository](https://github.com/Donders-Institute/bidscoin) and [documentation](https://bidscoin.readthedocs.io/en/latest/) for details on how to create a bidsmap for your usecase.
 ## Usage intsructions
 Dependencies are found in the [Requirements](requirements.txt)